 People on the left are perhaps the ones who need to hear this message the most because they don’t believe in the potential for evil in their own heart, and are there the most vulnerable to Satanic seduction.

 The danger is not just from the outside, but it dwells within, too.
 And as ever, the cost of Liberty is eternal vigilance.
-Perhaps this is something that should be more internalized?We value your comments!
-Please weigh in on our comment section below.
+Perhaps this is something that should be more internalized?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com